dnna/swiftmailer-enqueue-bundle/README.md

 # swiftmailer-enqueue-bundle
 Symfony bundle that allows using an [Enqueue](https://github.com/php-enqueue/enqueue-bundle) message queue to spool and consume messages.

+**Warning**: Installing this bundle changes `swiftmailer:spool:send` into a blocking command.
+This means it will not exit until the time or message limit specified has been reached.
+If no limits are specified the command will never exit.

 Installation
 ============